oVirt/cockpit-machines-ovirt-provider/README.md

 # Cockpit-machines External Providers in general
  Please refer to cockpit-machines [README.md](https://github.com/mareklibra/cockpit/blob/machines.providers/pkg/machines/README.md) for external plugin description and API which is implemented by this project.

+ The entry point for the provider API implementation is `src/provider.js`.
+ It's fine to implement the API using `VanillaJS`, as far as the simple API contract is met.

+ For more complex scenarios `ES6, Babel, Webpack and React` can be leveraged as shown in this project.

 # Build

  - git clone https://github.com/mareklibra/cockpit-machines-ovirt-provider.git && cd cockpit-machines-ovirt-provider